Ayagikei/LifeUp-Wiki/docs/en/guide/api.md

 **These links have nothing to do with `LifeUp`, `LifeUp` only provides the jump URL function.**

 **Therefore we do not and do not maintain a list of URLs.
 But you can view the public shop items containing the link effect on the [World]-[Market]-[Link] page.**

+You can find an app's package name (aka ID):

+- in it's Play Store URL: https://play.google.com/store/apps/details?id=net.sarasarasa.lifeup
+- by using an app manager app
+- by using the App Info action in Tasker
+- by using the Launch App action in Macrodroid